koutraki/koutraki.github.io/_pages/about.md

 ## Research Interests

-During my studies in both national (Greece) and international (France) institutions and my postDoc period at the Karlsruhe Institute of Technology (KIT) (Germany) and Leibniz University of Hanover (Germany), I have had the opportunity to improve my research skills in Semantic Web, Information Retrieval, Datamining and Knowledge Representation.
+During my studies in both greek and french institutions and my postDoc period at the Karlsruhe Institute of Technology (KIT) (Germany) and Leibniz University of Hanover (Germany), I have had the opportunity to improve my research skills in Semantic Web, Knowledge Graphs, Data Mining and Knowledge Representation.
 You can find my publications [here](https://koutraki.github.io/publications/).
 I am broadly interested in:

 * Knowledge Graphs